dontmitch/dontmitch.github.io/_posts/2019-12-26-empathy-building-at-work.md

 As you develop the ability to predict the what, why, and eventually how of people's reactions, you can start putting that empathy to work.

-For example, if you have a good idea that Dave will try to deflect the ask you have for him because he doesn't think the work is part of his team's charter, get ahead of it!
-Use your cognitive empathy to figure out how to disarm Dave's resistance before he even raises it.
-In this case, how might you position the ask in such a way that Dave feels it _is_ part of his team's charter?
+For example, if you have a good idea that Bob will try to deflect the ask you have for him because he doesn't think the work is part of his team's charter, get ahead of it!
+Use your cognitive empathy to figure out how to disarm Bob's resistance before he even raises it.
+In this case, how might you position the ask in such a way that Bob feels it _is_ part of his team's charter?

 ---